Antonio Stefano Benni: Biography

 Marelli produced small electrical and mechanical equipment, and from 1896 embarked on the path of production specialization with the manufacture of electric fans.
 This choice decreed the success of the company and its rapid dimensional growth: Marelli was responsible for the technical aspects of production, while the young Benni soon took charge of the organizational and commercial management.
-In order to guarantee a large market and create an efficient network of representatives, starting from 1900 he made numerous trips to Europe and Latin America.
+To guarantee a large market and create an efficient network of representatives, starting from 1900 he made numerous trips to Europe and Latin America.

-In a few years, Marelli's sales could be considerably on the domestic and foreign markets and in 1905 Marelli and Benni decided to leave the city workshop to design and build, in seven months, a large factory in Sesto San Giovanni (Milan).
+In a few years, Marelli's sales could be considerably on the domestic and foreign markets, and in 1905 Marelli and Benni decided to leave the city workshop to design and build, in seven months, a large factory in Sesto San Giovanni (Milan).
 The world conflict determined a further increase in the activities of Marelli which, in 1915, started the production of magnets.
 In 1919 Benni, together with Marelli and Giovanni Agnelli, established the Fabbrica Italiana Magneti Marelli, whose capital was paid in equal parts by Fiat and Marelli.

 In 1922 Ercole Marelli died and his son Fermo took over the property.
-Benni assumed the presidency of the company and held the position from 1922 to 1935, when Fermo Marelli took over.
-He later covered several prestigious positions in prestigious banks, companies and corporations.
-In the first post-war period he was made a Knight of labor.
-He was member of the Higher Council of Economy and Labor and in 1921 he was elected Deputy of the Kingdom of Italy.
+Benni assumed the presidency of the company and held the position from 1922 to 1935 when Fermo Marelli took over.
+He later covered several prestigious positions in prestigious banks, companies, and corporations.
+In the first post-war period, he was made a Knight of labour.
+He was a member of the Higher Council of Economy and Labor and in 1921 he was elected Deputy of the Kingdom of Italy.

 In 1923 he was called to the presidency of Confindustria, a role he left to Alberto Pirelli in 1934.